jacob-zietek/jacob-zietek.github.io/_posts/2022-02-17-how-do-i-start-working-out.md

 [Here's a link](https://www.aston.ac.uk/sport/news/tips/fitness-exercise/push-pull-legs#:~:text=What%20Is%20The%20Push%2FPull,the%20chest%2C%20shoulders%20and%20triceps.) to a schedule that's good for a PPL schedule.

+The most important thing to understand while working out for muscle building is the concept of [*progressive overload*](https://www.healthline.com/health/progressive-overload#:~:text=Progressive%20overload%20is%20when%20you,musculoskeletal%20system%20to%20get%20stronger.&text=With%20progressive%20overload%2C%20you%20may%20notice%20you%20feel%20fitter%20and%20stronger.).
+Progressive overload, in short, means you progressively add on more volume or weight to your workouts as time goes on.
+If one week you can curl 15lbs for 8 repetitions for 4 sets, try 9 repetitions the next week!
+This will place more stress on your muscles as time goes on.
+As you get stronger your exercises should get harder.

+**Your workouts should never be easy.**

-If you're using a premade schedule and you don't know what an exercise is, Google a Youtube tutorial.
+If you're using a premade schedule and you don't know what an exercise is, google a YouTube tutorial.
 Don't be afraid to try and substitute exercises in that you think look cool!

 ## What should I eat?